 Misleading: Folic acid supplementation in food was implemented to improve folate levels in pregnant women and reduce the risk of birth defects in babies.
 Folic acid is safe to consume even for people with common MTHFR gene variants.
 As folic acid is water-soluble, excess folic acid is excreted into the urine and thus removed from the body.

-AFFIRMATION COMPLETE: Folic acid is "the dangerous chemical" hidden in food; “The MTHFR gene mutation inhibits the way the body processes folic acid…And 30-40% of people have it.
+FULL CLAIM: Folic acid is "the dangerous chemical" hidden in food; “The MTHFR gene mutation inhibits the way the body processes folic acid…And 30-40% of people have it.
 So, why are they spraying our food with folic acid?”; excess folic acid in our food causes ADHD in children